jesuiselle/Demo/README.md

+# Stock

-# Stock: Complete the component called stockComponent that will show you a list of all products and allow you
-to add some more.
+Task: Complete the component called stockComponent that will show you a list of all products and allow you to add some more. using angular material, Angular: 9.0.4

-Angular: 9.0.4
-using angular material